KireinaHoro/cluster-deploy/README.md

 - Add admin and normal users (with provided `username:shadow`)
 - Update GRUB config file

+## Current defects

+The following two problems currently prevent a directly bootable target, but rather easy to fix:

+- SELinux contexts may be incorrect for `/etc` if script ran from system that's different from the target image.
+  - Fix by appending `enforcing=0` to kernel commandline at boot first, then do `restorecon`
+- Some modules may be missing with default kernel
+  - Boot with rescue kernel first, then use `dracut` to rebuild initramfs

 ## Using the tool

 Configurable behaviors can be tuned via editting `settings.sh`.
 The whole process is designed to be fully non-interactive for use in unattended environments; make sure to read the configuration file thoroughly before getting started.
 To start the tool: